Mingxuan777/Driver_State_Classification/README.md

-# CSC8635 Project
+# Project

-This repository contains CSC 8635 project.
+This repository contains a solution for Driver_State_Classification project.

 ## Basic setups
 ./logs contains files for tensorboard for visualizing training process.